 Don’t Scare Employees Away from Your Workplace

 As spooky season is upon us, you might be thinking of all the Halloween decorations you can put on display that won’t creep out your patrons and employees.
-But before the skeletons and ghost banners ever go up, your workspace could already be scaring people away—whether that’s potential customers, vendors, or talent.
+But before putting those skeletons and ghost banners on display, your workspace could already be scaring people away—whether that’s potential customers, vendors or talent.

-Stop scaring employees away from the workplace.
-Here are our tips for keeping your office spook-free.
+It’s time to stop scaring employees away from the workplace.
+Here are our tips for keeping your office inviting and spook-free.

 Current trends are showing a dramatic shift away from a traditional 9-5 work week where everyone comes to the office every day.
 In part due to the COVID-19 pandemic, more people than ever prefer flexibility when it comes to scheduling.
 We recommend refreshing your office format by offering employees hybrid schedules.
-With a hybrid schedule, you can allow them to work from home a few days of the week, but still giving them useful office space when they decide to stop in.
+With a hybrid schedule, you can allow them to work from home a few days of the week, but still give them useful office space when they decide to stop in.
 Your team will appreciate the flexibility and your trust to get the work done elsewhere.

 Take the Fear Out of Workspace Planning

-Now that you know what’s scaring off new talent (and that it probably isn’t your newest Halloween decorations), it’s time to get to work!
+Now that you know what’s scaring off new talent (and that it probably isn’t your newest Halloween decorations), it’s time to roll out a plan of action!
 The team at Relocation Strategies is here to help you reimagine your workplace into a peaceful environment, not one that will have people running for the hills.
-Reach out to us for tips on space planning, design, furniture management, and so much more.
+Contact us for tips on space planning, design, furniture management and so much more.